Point de France: History

 During the 1660s, King Louis XIV of France was spending extravagant sums on lace from the Republic of Venice, particularly a type known as point de Venise, to the dismay of his finance minister, Jean-Baptiste Colbert.
 In order to redirect this spending into the French economy, Colbert set up a number of official royal lace factories, which were to produce a type of lace he named point de France.
-He worked with the French ambassador to Venice to tempt needle-workers from Venice, Italy, and Flanders to emigrate to France, prompting the Doge of Venice to declare that defection to France by needle-workers was a treasonous act punishable by execution or assassination.
+He worked with the French ambassador to Venice to tempt needle-workers from Venice, Italy, and Flanders to emigrate to France, prompting Domenico II Contarini, the Doge of Venice, to declare that defection to France by needle-workers was a treasonous act punishable by execution or assassination.
 It is unclear whether this threat was ever carried out; regardless, enough Venetian needle-workers emigrated that the French quickly learned to produce high-quality lace.

 Point de France was popularized by the clergy, who used it for the ornaments of their rochets, a type of clerical vestment.

 Most surviving pieces from the 16th and 17th centuries are now in museums.